 Solving equations and rounding to the nearest hundredth is a fundamental skill that bridges abstract mathematical concepts with practical, real-world applications.
 Throughout this article, we've explored the step-by-step process for tackling various types of equations—linear, quadratic, and those involving radicals—and then refining their solutions to a consistent level of precision.
 By understanding the importance of place value, avoiding common pitfalls like premature rounding, and recognizing when rounding is appropriate, you can ensure both accuracy and clarity in your answers.

 As you continue to practice and apply these methods, remember that mathematics is as much about process as it is about the final answer.
-That said, by mastering the art of solving equations and rounding appropriately, you equip yourself with a versatile tool that will serve you well across a wide range of academic and professional pursuits.
+By mastering the art of solving equations and rounding appropriately, you equip yourself with a versatile tool that will serve you well across a wide range of academic and professional pursuits.
 Keep honing your skills, stay mindful of context, and approach each problem with confidence and precision.

 Conclusion